 These two catastrophes, the fire and cholera epidemic, brought about permanent changes in St. Louis.
 Building standards were instituted emphasizing fireproof building materials and the streets were widened to 60 feet, all to help reduce the chance of a fire spreading.
 A professional fire department was also created.
 Sewer systems were built to keep raw sewage out of wells and the rivers.
 Chouteau Pond, which had become a cesspool, was drained.
 The practice of quarantines were mandated when it was deemed necessary.

 On May 27, 1896, a tornado came through St. Louis city and then continued on to East S.t Louis destroying or severely damaging everything in its mile wide continuous path and left over 250 confirmed dead and approximately 185 people missing.
 The tornado first touched ground near the St. Louis City Hospital at Lafayette and 14th and almost completely destroyed the buildings there.
-It continued to zigzag to Lafayette Park, uprooting the trees in the park and damaging or destroying the stately homes that surrounded the park.
+It continued to zigzag to Lafayette Square Neighborhood, uprooting the trees in Lafayette Park and damaging or destroying the stately homes that surrounded the park.
 It then moved on to Soulard, then to the levee and crossed over the Mississippi River on to East St. Louis.
 In the 15 minutes of the tornado's rampage, 8,800 buildings were either damaged or completely destroyed.
 Steamboats were sunk along the river banks, railroad cars knocked off their tracks, power plants destroyed, churches demolished.
 Estimates of the damage put it over $10,000,000.
 At the time, it was said to have been the costliest and 3rd deadliest tornado in US history.